max-hill/virus-project/analysis/trilonet/readme.md

 questions, follow the instructions in the file manual.pdf.
 The documentation is good and it's easy to run.

+Experiments 21, 22, and 23 are used to create the plots in the paper.
-For the following experiments, the output files are manually copied to the respective directories.
+Experiments 1-20 were exploratory; for these experiments, all output files were manually copied to their respective directories.

 # Experiment 1 - set1c
-Navigate to `virus-project/scripts/TriLoNet3/TriLoNet/TriLoNet`
+Navigate to `virus-project/scripts/trilonet3/TriLoNet/TriLoNet`
 then run

 `java -jar TriLoNet.jar ../../../../analysis/trilonet/set1c.fasta set1c-output.dot set1c-output.txt`